-All the accident scenarios that are considered potentially bounding can be initiated by the DBE.
+With the exception of the fluidized bed exhaust filter event and the filter fire (with continuing exhaust flow), all the accident scenarios that are considered potentially bounding can be initiated by the DBE.
 Therefore it is concluded that the DBE results in the worst-case atmospheric release of radioactivity and/or hazardous chemicals.